 My mother continued to show no signs of sadness or despair.
 She was just furious.
 I watched her with wonder tinged with anxiety as I had never seen that side of her.
 When my father had been around, she had been playful and in many ways not like a parent.
 What I had never noticed when my father had been around was that he had done everything for me, for the home and actually for her too.
 It was my father who got me my meals, and ensured that I went to school on time and did my homework.
 It was my father who came to my school to meet my teachers if they needed to see a parent.
 In short, it was my father who acted like the parent.
 My mother was an acquaintance who came around when she had a spare moment, just for a laugh and it was after my father left that I discovered what it was like to have a parent or, actually, to have no parents.

 I learned as the years went by through talk and gossip that my parents had met at a neighborhood beauty contest in which my mother had been a participant and my father, one of the judges.
-Apparently, my father was smitten by my mother who was the prettiest girl in his neighborhood.
+Apparently, my father was smitten by my mother who was the prettiest girl where he lived.
 My mother who had won the contest had with stars in her eyes, cherished dreams of shining on bigger and greater platforms and perhaps even catching the eye of a movie director or something like that.
-What she had not realized was that her good looks were not impressive enough to win contests outside the little town in which she lived.
+What she had not realized was that her good looks were not impressive enough to win contests outside her little town.
 The town was so little the postman worked out of his home and handed you your letters out of his window when you walked past.
 My father would laughingly say that it was an “is was” town.
 If you were driving past the town, even before you could completely say, “This is the town of…” you would have to quickly correct yourself to say, “That was the town of…” What my father did not include in his stories about his little town was that he had been a much married man when he had met my mother and had left the little “is was” town and his family hastily and stealthily with my mother when she had become pregnant with me but he had never married her.
 My mother was his mistress and I was the son of his mistress.

 There was no doubt that my father had gone back to his first wife and children.
 Later on, when I was older and when I sort of kept in touch with some relatives of my father they confirmed it.
 My mother never went in search of him to that little “is was” town.
 It could be, as my father’s relatives said, she was afraid and embarrassed.
 It was such a small town that everyone knew her and everyone was on the side of my father’s wife.
 My mother was the home wrecker.
 The other reason which niggled me but which I had to uncomfortably accept was that my mother was happy with the money that arrived every month and that while my father’s disappearance was something that had angered her initially, it was not exactly something that bothered her after a while.
 In fact, after the first couple of months, she went back to her old lifestyle of dressing up and going out with her many friends.
 I was often left to my own devices.
 Sometimes she would leave me with old Mrs. Maniam next door but sometimes I would just be by myself.
 It was clear that a cloud only hung over me, not her.
 Perhaps a long time ago she had realized that as a mistress, her life with my father was precarious and that at any point he could choose to return to his family.
 I only wish I had known that my relationship with my father was as temporary.